puppeteer/puppeteer/docs/faq.md

 [video playback/screenshots is likely to fail](https://github.com/puppeteer/puppeteer/issues/291).)
 There are two reasons for this:

-- Puppeteer is bundled with Chrome for Testing — not Chrome — and so by default, it inherits all of
+- Puppeteer is bundled with [Chrome for Testing](https://goo.gle/chrome-for-testing) — not the regular Chrome — and so by default, it inherits all of
   [Chromium's media-related limitations](https://www.chromium.org/audio-video).
   This means that Puppeteer does not support licensed formats such as AAC or